The Nonlocal Stefan Problem via a Martingale Transport: Associated Stefan Problem

 \end{remark}

 Recall that \eqref{main_rho} and \eqref{main_rho_2} (for Type (I) and (II) respectively) allow us to rewrite $h$ in terms of $\eta$ when $\tau>0$ a.s.
 Below we show that the converse holds for the melting case \eqref{St2nu} and in particular for \eqref{St2}.
-Namely in this case we can recast $\eta$ in terms of the enthalpy variable.
+Namely in this case we can recast $\eta$ in terms of the enthalpy variable, leading to an enthalpy-based formulation of \eqref{St2nu}.
+When $\nu \equiv 1$, our definition is equivalent to that of \cite{del2021one}.